 Pastels are an artist material with a long history.
-Sometimes referred to as “dry painting,” the medium offers an incredible range of color with the ability to blend colors in the same way that you would paint pigment.
+Sometimes referred to as “dry painting,” the medium offers an incredible range of colors with the ability to blend hues in the same way that you would paint pigment.
 When you learn about the history and the versatility of pastels, it’s no wonder that they have been popular for so long.

 What are pastels?

 Pastels are crayons that are made of powdered pigments and a binder of either gum, clay, or resin.
-Two of the most popular types of pastels are chalk and oil.
+Two of the most popular types of pastels are soft (sometimes mentioned as “chalk”) and oil.
 Each is created with the same pigment you’d find in other art media, like oil paints.
 The binder is neutral coloring and low in saturation to avoid diluting the vibrancy of the pigment.

 History of Pastels